naim94a/vix/CONTRIBUTING.md

 There are a few ways to contribute to the vix project, you can help in several ways.

+This project's primary location is on GitHub - https://github.com/naim94a/vix.

 ### Using VIX
 The more people use vix, the larger community it will have = more support!